Frequently Asked Questions

 - What kind of school calendar does OCO have?

 Full-time students are on a traditional school year calendar.
 Click here, to access the school calendar.
 Applications are accepted for the full-time school from January – August.
 Part-time students can enroll on a weekly, rolling basis throughout the year for several terms offered: Summer, Fall 1, Fall 2, Spring 1, Spring 2.
-Online summer high school is also available for interested students.
+Online summer high school classes are also available for interested students.
 Click here information about the application process.

 - What does the 4 Year College Counseling Course involve?